mcv-m6-video/mcv-m6-2021-team3/Week5/README.md

 </table>

-### Task 2.1: Tracking by Overlap

-Tracking results when it is used the Overlapping method using a Threshold of 0.5.
-These results are computed using the detections achieved by YOLOv3.

 | Parameters| Interpolation = Off  Denoise = Off | Interpolation = True  Denoise = Off | Interpolation = Off  Denoise = True | Interpolation = True Denoise = True |
 | :---: | :---: | :---: | :---: | :---: |
 | IDF1 | 61.22 | 61.67 | 61.81 | 63.61 |